On the Lau group scheme: A conjectural description of

 \subsubsection{Remarks}

 (i) Let $\BT_{n,\BF_p}^{G,\mu}:=\BT_n^{G,\mu}\times\Spec\BF_p$, $W_{n,\BF_p}:=W_n\times\Spec\BF_p$.
 Since $W_{n,\BF_p}$ is a scheme of $(\BZ/p^n\BZ)$-algebras, we have the group scheme $G(W_{n,\BF_p})$.
-The $(\BZ/p^n\BZ)$-algebra stack $\hat\sR_{n,\BF_p}$ is a quotient of $W_{n,\BF_p}$ (see \S\ref{sss:the ring stacks over F_p} below), so the conjecture outlined in \S\ref{sss:the format} ultimately represents $\BT_{n,\BF_p}^{G,\mu}$ as a quotient of the scheme $G(W_{n,\BF_p})$ by a certain groupoid.
+The $(\BZ/p^n\BZ)$-algebra stack $\SR_{n,\BF_p}$ is a quotient of $W_{n,\BF_p}$ (see \S\ref{sss:the ring stacks over F_p} below), so the conjecture outlined in \S\ref{sss:the format} ultimately represents $\BT_{n,\BF_p}^{G,\mu}$ as a quotient of the scheme $G(W_{n,\BF_p})$ by a certain groupoid.

 (ii) The situation in mixed characteristic is almost the same.
-The stack $\hat\sR_n$ can still be represented rather naturally as a quotient of $W_n$, but the ring scheme $W_n$ is not a scheme of $(\BZ/p^n\BZ)$-algebras.
+The stack $\SR_n$ can still be represented\footnote{See \cite[\S 8]{future}.
+The presentation of $\SR_n$ as a quotient of $W_n$ given in \cite[\S 8]{future} depends on the choice of an integer $m\ge\delta_p$, where $\delta_p=0$ for $p>2$ and $\delta_2=1$; it is natural to set $m=\delta_p$. } rather naturally as a quotient of $W_n$, but the ring scheme $W_n$ is not a scheme of $(\BZ/p^n\BZ)$-algebras.
 However, if $G$ is lifted to a scheme over $\BZ_p$ then $G(W_n)$ is defined, and the conjecture ultimately represents $\BT_n^{G,\mu}$ as a quotient of the scheme $G(W_n)$ by a certain groupoid.

 (iii) The idea of representing $\BT_{n,\BF_p}^{G,\mu}$ as a quotient of the scheme $G(W_{n,\BF_p})$ is natural in view of Conjecture~\ref{conjecture}, which says that $\BT_{n,\BF_p}^{G,\mu}$ is a gerbe over $\Disp_n^{G,\mu}$ banded by a group scheme killed by $\Fr^n$.
 The pullback of such a gerbe via the map $\Fr^n:\Disp_n^{G,\mu}\to\Disp_n^{G,\mu}$ is trivial, so we get a morphism $\Disp_n^{G,\mu}\to\BT_{n,\BF_p}^{G,\mu}$ such that the composition $\Disp_n^{G,\mu}\to\BT_{n,\BF_p}^{G,\mu}\to\Disp_n^{G,\mu}$ equals $\Fr^n$.
 The composition $G(W_{n,\BF_p})\to\Disp_n^{G,\mu}\to\BT_{n,\BF_p}$ is faithfully flat (but not smooth), so it represents $\BT_{n,\BF_p}^{G,\mu}$ as a quotient of the scheme $G(W_{n,\BF_p})$ by some groupoid.